 Jack taught several fundamental Functional Integration lessons.
 I could see that he was working with people’s organizational patterns and teaching new ones.
 When I had received lessons myself, it seemed to be a bunch of random poking, pushing and pulling, but once I saw what Jack was doing, it was apparent to me that the lessons had a very coherent structure.
 Now it made perfect sense to me.

 That night I went home to my wife Sarah and said, “Let me try this Feldenkrais stuff with you!”
 So she let me.
 I moved her around as best I could remember what I had learned, and when she got up, she felt better.
 For the next month, I repeated what I had learned with my friends and family.
 Most everyone felt better when they got up.
 I was even more fascinated.

-And then, it was like the universe organized around me to get me into a training.
+And then, it was like the universe organized around me to get me into an excellent training.
 My wife said, “You have to go.”
 My boss said, “Take the time off you need.”
 My parents said, “We will help you pay for it.”

 My Training in the Feldenkrais Method:

 I decided on training at Feldenkrais Resources in Berkeley, California.
 Elizabeth Beringer was my education director and core trainer.
 The training was four years, from January 2000 to October 2003 with a total of 800 hours of training.
 It was the best training I had ever taken in my entire life (and I had taken a lot of training, having been involved in the Ericksonian Hypnosis and NLP fields for so many years).

 I traveled to California from Colorado to attend the segments in the spring, summer, and fall of each year.
 As it turned out, my best friend from junior high school, who lived two miles from the Berkeley site, invited me to stay at his house through the entire training.